 - Gather the required documentation and identification for your exchange.

-You must bring three pieces of acceptable ID, including your valid driver’s licence.
-An expired licence (less than one year) is acceptable but cannot be used as proof of signature.
+You must bring acceptable ID, including your valid driver’s licence.
+An expired licence (less than one year) is acceptable but cannot be used as proof of your legal name or date of birth.

 - Apply for a commercial driver’s licence exchange at any DriveTest Centre.